dysonreturns/sc2ai/docs/README.md

 ### Uploading

+If this is the first time you are creating a bot, the form is here: https://aiarena.net/botupload/
-Upload build.zip to aiarena.net and call your bot type "**cpplinux**".
+Upload build.zip to aiarena.net and select "Type" "**cpplinux**".
 You must join a competition for your bot to be scheduled.
 You can also use Request Match to challenge someone directly and immediately.